mzet-/ctf-writeups/Burp-Academy/burp-academy.md

 Detecting: find directory that is cached: `/resources/`

-Detecting discrepancies in how the cache and origin server interpret characters as delimiters:
+Detecting discrepancies in how the cache and origin server conducts URL normalization:

 Cache server gives identical responses for following two requests: